mitchwagner/prp/README.md

     - One must build the quicklinker jar in the subrepo.
 For this, one needs to install Gradle and run "gradle build" in the subrepo TLD.

+    - The subrepositories seem to detach themselves (e.g., are not tracking any particular remote branch).
+It would be good to fix this.

 ## Running

 The pipeline should be executed as follows: